FDA delays decision on e-cigarettes from vaping giant Juul – KION546

 AP Health Writer

 WASHINGTON (AP) — Federal health officials have delayed a high-stakes decision on whether to permit bestselling vaping brand Juul to stay on the market.
-At the same time, the agency banned thousands of lesser-known electronic cigarettes and related products from store shelves.
-Parents, politicians and anti-tobacco advocates have pressured the Food and Drug Administration for years to ban Juul’s high-nicotine devices, which many blame for the recent spike in underage vaping.
+At the same time, the Food and Drug Administration banned the sale of thousands of other, lesser-known electronic cigarettes and related products.
+Parents, politicians and anti-tobacco advocates have pressured the FDA for years to ban Juul’s high-nicotine devices, which many blame for the recent spike in underage vaping.
 Thursday’s action is part of a sweeping FDA review designed to bring scientific scrutiny to the multibillion-dollar vaping industry after years of delays.
-The FDA faced a court deadline Thursday to issue decisions on applications from Juul and hundreds of other companies.
+The FDA had faced a court deadline Thursday to issue its decisions.